Llanero: First settlements

-By the middle of the 17th century there were some 137,800 cattle in the most important hatos.
+By the middle of the 17th century, there were some 137,800 cattle in the most important hatos.
 The natives of the region, that is to say, the Achaguas, the Yaguales, the Arichunas and Caquetíos (Arawak family) were already almost destroyed by a war that lasted eighty years before the conquest, so that evangelization and its eventual miscegenation was given without much trouble.
 The indigenous component in the region was quite predominant, but today, it does not represent a third.
-For the sixteenth century the Spanish Crown prohibited amerindians, blacks or creole whites from riding an equine since it was only a privilege for the peninsular, however, the economy expanded to such an extent that they had to promote legal reforms so that the excluded classes may have this privilege in the short term.
+For the 16th century the Spanish Crown prohibited amerindians, blacks or creole whites from riding an equine since it was only a privilege for the peninsular, however, the economy expanded to such an extent that they had to promote legal reforms so that the excluded classes may have this privilege in the short term.

 Between 1640 and 1790 the black maroons lived in cumbes, a society of maroons.
 These ended up mixing with the llaneros over the years.

 In the 18th century, the Cabildo de Santiago de León de Caracas issued the first law regulating the abuse of large hatcheries on the plain.
 From this date, the cuatreros who stole the cattle of the plains emerged, characterized by being armed robberies.